tanfwong/rfsoc_notes/_sources/ch4/loops.md

   cycles.

-* For nested loops with more than 2 levels in the hierarchy, the same set of procedures described about applies.
+* For nested loops with more than 2 levels in the hierarchy, the same set of rules described above applies.
   - **Example 1:**
     ```c++
     int acc = 0;